okjuan/vbook/_posts/2025-08-07-ireland-trip.md

 #### Sunday 08/10/2025 -- Dublin -> Galway

+- solo coffee @ Little Cactus
+- breakfast & coffee together @ Little Cactus
+- tour @ Henrietta House
+- tour & tasting @ Jameson
 - pick up car rental @ Dublin Airport in the afternoon
 - drive to Galway

-husky bellows, wild waving of arms and snapping of fingers, glass clinking in ringed fingers, ramming the bottle down, then as it halfwaking from a hypnosis a whisper.
+husky bellows, wild waving of arms, glass clinking in ringed fingers, ramming the bottle down, then as it halfwaking from a hypnosis a whisper.

 #### Monday 08/11/2025 -- Galway